ashutoshsuthar2020/ashutoshsuthar2020/README.md

 👨🏻‍💻&nbsp; Site Reliability Engineer
 🎓&nbsp;Studied Electronics and Communication Engineering at MNNIT Allahabad
 🚀&nbsp;I work on automating and monitoring infrastructure at scale
-🌱&nbsp;Currently exploring Distributed Systems, SLAM technology, and Data Feature Engineering
+🌱&nbsp;Currently exploring Distributed Systems, building to be a backend engineer 💪

 ---